vivek260903/project_1/README.md

 # project_1 <br>
-I have made this repo to just understand the functioning of Githu and the Git. <br>
+I have made this repo to just understand the functioning of Github and the Git. <br>
 My name is Vivek Sharma.